 Our moment is broken by the appearance of a couple of my friends’ wives and their kids.
-There are hugs and introduction to children I’m meeting for the first time.
+There are hugs and introductions to children I’m meeting for the first time.
 They leave after I promise to visit them.
-More people recognize me and stop by with their “longest time!” “where have you been?” “you dey so?” greetings.
+More people recognize me and stop by with their “longest time!”
+“Where have you been?”
+“You dey so?” greetings.
 So much for slipping back into town quietly.

 “Bobby and the guys are looking for you.”
 Mary takes my hand after everyone is gone.
 “Come.”

-I am dragged to one side of the building where my guys are.
-Bobby and his wife are seated in a limo.
+She drags me to one side of the building where my guys are.
+Bobby and his wife are seated in a car.
 Bobby has his legs out of the car, talking to our mutual friends.
 I hear a round of laughter that breaks off when they spot me.

 “Jydo!”
 Ibro greets me first.
-He is the coolest guy in our clique, and the richest too.
+He is the richest in our clique.
 A northerner with a taste for southern women.
 He is married to two of them.

-“Mutumina!”
+“Mutumi na!”
 I greet back with a slap on his palm that passes for a handshake and a pat on the back for a hug.
 I face the others—Shadrach, Reno and Bright.
-They are actually glad to see me.
+They are glad to see me.
 All beef squashed.

 They throw in some light questions about my welfare and the town I’d just left.
 I tell them all is well.